ROCm/aomp/docs/SOURCEINSTALL.md

 <b>To build a previous release of AOMP:</b>

 The development version is the next version to be released.
 It is possible that the development version is broken due to regressions that often occur during development.
-Before AOMP 13.1, the init\_aomp_repos.sh shell was not necessary.
 These commands will build a previous release of AOMP such as aomop-13.0-6.
 ```
    cd $AOMP_REPOS/aomp/bin
    export AOMP_VERSION=13.0